This orange chicken is just as tangy and delicious as your favorite take out dish and so easy to make at home.

 I love taking my favorite “eating out” foods and trying to create them at home.
-One day I was over at Tasty Kitchen Blog, one of my favorite recipe sites and I found a recipe for Orange Chicken.
-This version is better than the mall version.
-The flavor is perfect but there is less breading and more chicken.
-There is nothing worse then biting into a piece of orange chicken and all you find is breading – no chicken!
+I have to say that this orange chicken recipe is better than the mall food court version.
+The flavor is perfect, but there is less breading and more chicken.
+There is nothing worse then biting into a piece of orange chicken and all you find is breading and no actual chicken!

-This version is lightly breaded in flour and then fried in oil quickly.
+After cutting the chicken into bite size pieces, the chicken is dipped into egg and then into a flour mixture and then quickly cooked in oil.
 Even though it is fried it does not have a heavy, greasy taste or feel to it.

 So next time you’re craving mall food, no need to head to the mall.
 Just stay home and enjoy!